MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/delete-a-data-source.md

  The key parameter in this URL must be set to the data source master key.

- You can get the data source base component (http://spatial.virtualearth.net/REST/v1/data/*accessId*/*dataSourceName*), by using the [Get Data Source Information](../spatial-data-services/get-data-source-information.md) API and requesting information about all the data sources associated with the [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)] that manages the data source.
+ You can get the data source base component (http://spatial.virtualearth.net/REST/v1/data/*accessId*/*dataSourceName*), by using the [Get Data Source Information](../spatial-data-services/get-data-source-information.md) API and requesting information about all the data sources associated with the Bing Maps Account that manages the data source.

  The URL uses the **HTTP DELETE** method so you cannot delete a datasource by typing the URL directly in the address bar of a browser.
 See the **Example** section for more information.